cosmodesi/pycorr/doc/index.rst

 Introduction
 ************

-**pycorr** is a wrapper for correlation function estimation, designed to handle different pair counter engines (currently only Corrfunc).
+**pycorr** is a wrapper for correlation function estimation, designed to handle different two-point counter engines (currently only Corrfunc).
 It currently supports:

   - theta (angular), s, s-mu, rp-pi binning schemes
-  - analytical pair counts with periodic boundary conditions
+  - analytical two-point counts with periodic boundary conditions
   - inverse bitwise weights (in any integer format) and (angular) upweighting
   - MPI parallelization (further requires mpi4py and pmesh)

-A typicall auto-correlation function estimation is as simple as:
+A typical auto-correlation function estimation is as simple as:

 .. code-block:: python